ahmedkhelifi/Home-care/README.md

 Furthermore, we store the chatroom as JSON objects in the database.
 <details><summary><b>Show Example of health data</b></summary>

-`blood_pressure` is saved in the Database as follows:
+`messages` is saved in the Database as follows:

    ```json
    		 {"messages":[